guoyongcs/NAT/README.md

 # NAT: Neural Architecture Transformer for Accurate and Compact Architectures

-Pytorch implementation for “NAT: Neural Architecture Transformer for Accurate and Compact Architectures”.
+Pytorch implementation for "NAT: Neural Architecture Transformer for Accurate and Compact Architectures".

 ## A Simple Demo of NAT